 4. Remote Temperature & Humidity Graphs

-With a good mobile phone app. you can see graphs of the temperature and humidity data for each of your sensors.
+With a good mobile phone app, you can see graphs of the temperature and humidity data for each of your sensors.

 For example, you can see in the graph below the temperature lows and highs and what time of day this occurs.
 This can help you locate the problems causing the high or low temperature for the area you are monitoring.

 5. Wireless Temperature Monitoring with Data Logging:

 The sensor should be able to Record or Log the Temperature and Humidity data in case the Wi-Fi signal is lost or not in range.
 Then when Wi-Fi is restored, it can upload the recorded data.

 As a bonus, this allows you to record temperatures in a remote location (away from any Wi-Fi), and you could even use your phone’s mobile hotspot to retrieve the data at any time.

 Just add your phone’s hotspot as one of the Wi-Fi Profiles when you set up your new Wi-Fi temperature sensor.

 The temperature sensor should take a measurement or sample every 1 or 2 minutes, this is a reasonable amount of time to record each data point.